vaibnak/newsreaderapp/README.md

 # NewsPortal

 # About
-Its an android app based which will give you the news regarding Computer Science and Entrepreneurship , To read more about the news you can go its complete description in the app also.
+Its an android app which will give you the news regarding Computer Science and Entrepreneurship , To read more about the news you can go its complete description in the app also.

 # Technologies used
-Language :- Java SE 8, XML
+Language :- Java SE 8, XML <br/>
-IDE :- Android Studio
+IDE :- Android Studio <br/>
 Api :- Hackernews API (https://newsapi.org/s/hacker-news-api)

 # Technical summary